pyeventsourcing/eventsourcing/docs/topics/application.rst

 which simply keeps stored events in a data structure in memory.

-To use other persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the "topic" of another infrastructure factory.
-The "topic" is the path to the infrastructure object class that will be used to construct the application persistence objects.
+To use other persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the `topic <domain.html#topics>`_ of another infrastructure factory.
+The `topic <domain.html#topics>`_ is the path to the infrastructure object class that will be used to construct the application persistence objects.
 Often using other persistence infrastructure will involve setting other environment variables to configure access to a real database, such as a database name, a user name, and a password.